 P. aeruginosa is a major cause of skin inflammation and infection (dermatitis and folliculitis, respectively) spread through water.
 Bacteria from the water attach to the skin and enter in the hair follicles.
 In the follicles, the bacteria multiply and their waste products cause an inflammation.
 The affected area may appear as a red, itchy rash or like a burn.
 The affected area resembles a chemical rash (contact dermatitis).
 The areas of the body most frequently affected are the groin, the armpits and the area covered by the swimsuit.

 The incubation period of rashes varies from 1 to 10 days.
 Because of the long incubation period, some cases are misdiagnosed as chemical rashes rather than bacterial infections.
 Most cases of dermatitis and folliculitis are not diagnosed properly and are not reported.
-All seven outbreaks in spas investigated by the CDC in 1995 and 1996 were caused by P. aeruginosa (Levy et al, 1998).

-P. aeruginosa is a major cause of "swimmer's ear" (otitis externa).
-Otitis externa is the inflammation of the portion of the ear from the tympanic membrane (eardrum) outward.
-Not all cases of otitis externa are related to pool and spa use (Seyfried and Fraser, 1978).
+P. aeruginosa is also major cause of "swimmer's ear" (otitis externa), which is the inflammation of the portion of the ear from the tympanic membrane (eardrum) outward.
+Not all cases of otitis externa are related to pool and spa use.
 Otitis externa is the most frequent cause of infant and toddler visits to the doctor.

 Individual susceptibility and the type of activity pursued are factors determining whether an infection will occur.
 Periods of swimming underwater and diving increase the possibility of infection.
-P. aeruginosa is also a cause of pneumonia in cystic fibrosis patients, cornea infections in contact lens users, and systemic infections among IV drug users (Gilligan, 1985).
+P. aeruginosa is also a cause of pneumonia in cystic fibrosis patients, cornea infections in contact lens users and systemic infections among IV drug users.

-It is also a major cause of urinary tract infections, surgical infections, and wound infections in burn patients (Boyd and Hoerl, 1986).
+It is also a major cause of urinary tract infections, surgical infections and wound infections in burn patients.
 These are very serious infections that may be life threatening if not properly treated.
 These infections have not been proven to be associated with the use of pools and spas.
-Because of the potential for infection from P. aeruginosa, and other water-borne diseases, immuno-comprised individuals and individuals with broken skin should be cautious in using pools and spas where the history of proper sanitation is unknown.
+Because of the potential for infection from P. aeruginosa and other water-borne diseases, immuno-comprised individuals and individuals with broken skin should be cautious in using pools and spas where the history of proper sanitation is unknown